Nissan FJ engine: FJ20ET

 The FJ20ET was installed in the DR30 Skyline RS/RS-X/RS-X Turbo C and S12 Gazelle/Silvia RS-X; Turbo C versions of the DR30 were intercooled, as well as some S12 RS-X trim cars.
 The intake plenum chamber was shortened in the S12 compared with the DR30 because of the smaller engine bay and thus produced slightly less torque and power.
-However the DR30 intake plenum can be fitted to the S12 engine bay with very little clearance.
-The DR30 FJ20ET also featured a twin scroll exhaust manifold, the S12 received a smaller log style turbo manifold due to lack of firewall clearance.
+However, the DR30 intake plenum can be fitted to the S12 engine bay with very little clearance.
+The DR30 FJ20ET also featured a twin scroll exhaust manifold, while the S12 received a smaller log-style turbo manifold due to lack of firewall clearance.

 FJ24

 200 or more were produced as a homologation car engine of World Rally Championship at that time according to the Group B regulation.
 Displacement was expanded to 2340 cc, though it was carbureted.
 The FJ24 was installed in the Nissan 240RS based on the S110 model Silvia.
 Among 200 total production number, 50 were right-hand drive (RHD), and 150 were left-hand drive, and obtained the Group B recognition of the WRC.
 30 were used for the domestic rally championship in the WRC and each country from among the original 200.
 The number of sales in Japan is uncertain because there was no detailed record, though a small number of people bought the original rally cars.
 Therefore, development was not done in consideration of domestic exhaust emissions regulations.

 Three 240RSs came to Guatemala.
 Their code numbers were 33D, 16E and 77.
 They were raced in the Guatemalan and Central American Championships in 1985 and 1986.